astrofield/astrofield.github.io/README.md

-#Astro-Rain
+#Astro-Field

 A simple arcade shooter.

-##What is Astro-Rain
+##What is Astro-Field

-Astro-Rain is a simple arcade shooter for VGA-102.
+Astro-Field is a simple arcade shooter for VGA-102.
 It is written in [coffescript](http://coffeescript.org), a language which compiles to javascript.

 ##Instructions

-You have to protect the transports from the rain of asteroids with your X-Wing fighter.
+You have to protect the transports from the field of asteroids with your X-Wing fighter.

 1. You control the ship with the arrow keys.
 2. Go right and left.